UX-Society/Get-Started/README.md

 Test it out with the command `fish` in terminal or run `sudo chsh -s /usr/bin/fish` and restart to set it as the default shell.

 See [this documentation](https://github.com/fish-shell/fish-shell#packages-for-linux) for how to install on Ubuntu, Debian, or Ubuntu for Windows

+### Atom
+[Atom](https://atom.io/) is recommended for those who can't aquire Webstorm or when Webstorm is to resource heavy to run on a computer.

+It also supports hot-reload from disk and doesn't require the window to be refocused.